jnozzi/cocoadev.com/markdown/RemoveWhiteSpace.md

 ----

 Sounds nifty.
-Could be useful for someone trying to write an interpreter in Cocoa. --General/OwenAnderson
+Could be useful for someone trying to write an interpreter in Cocoa. --OwenAnderson

 ----
 What you're doing is removing double spaces entirely - so if I wrote     "This is a  test."
 I'd get back     "This is atest."